-If you have several debts it can be difficult to know what the best path forward is.
-Debt consolidation is the process of merging debts into one loan, which may help simplify repayments and reduce stress.
+If you have several debts with different financial institutions, it can be hard to know what the best path forward is.
+You may have:

-A debt consolidation loan can merge these debts, giving you a single interest rate, recurring repayment and also a clear loan term.
+A debt consolidation loan can merge these debts together into one loan to lower your monthly payments.
+It gives you a single interest rate, one recurring repayment as well as a clear loan term.

-If you need a bit of help getting your finances back on track HSBC has trained specialists that can help.
+If you need a bit of help getting your finances back on track, HSBC has trained specialists you can speak with.